chrisbroski/simple-css/README.md

 Reasoning</h2>
 --------------

-Te thoughts behind this CSS are based on actual research, my first-hand experience, and some as yet unproven personal preferences.
+The thoughts behind this CSS are based on actual research, my first-hand experience, and some as yet unproven personal preferences.
 I am certain there are mistakes to be fixed and improvements to be added, but I am happy calling the above CSS "version 1.0."

 ere is my reasoning for each style rule.